 Adjusted Diluted Earnings per Share.
 Adjusted Diluted Earnings per Share is a non-GAAP financial measure commonly used in our industry and should not be construed as an alternative to diluted earnings per share as an indicator of operating performance.
-Simply Good Foods defines Adjusted Diluted Earnings Per Share as diluted earnings per share before depreciation and amortization, loss in fair value change of warrant liability, stock-based compensation expense, integration costs, and other non-core expenses, on a theoretical tax effected basis of such adjustments.
+Simply Good Foods defines Adjusted Diluted Earnings Per Share as diluted earnings per share before depreciation and amortization, loss in fair value change of warrant liability, stock-based compensation expense, term loan transaction fees, executive transition costs, and other non-core expenses, on a theoretical tax effected basis of such adjustments.
 The tax effect of such adjustments to Adjusted Diluted Earnings Per Share is calculated by applying an overall assumed statutory tax rate to each gross adjustment as shown in the reconciliation to Adjusted EBITDA, as previously defined.
 The assumed statutory tax rate reflects a normalized effective tax rate estimated based on assumptions regarding the Company's statutory and effective tax rate for each respective reporting period, including the current and deferred tax effects of each adjustment, and is adjusted for the effects of tax reform, if any.
 The Company consistently applies the overall assumed statutory tax rate to periods throughout each fiscal year and reassesses the overall assumed statutory rate on annual basis.
-The Company believes that the inclusion of these supplementary adjustments in presenting Adjusted Diluted Earnings per Share, when used in conjunction with diluted earnings per share, is appropriate to provide additional information to investors, reflects more accurately operating results of the on-going operations, enhances the overall understanding of past financial performance and future prospects and allows for greater transparency with respect to the key metrics the Company uses in its financial and operational decision making.
+The Company believes that the inclusion of these supplementary adjustments in presenting Adjusted Diluted Earnings per Share, when used in conjunction with diluted earnings per share, are appropriate to provide additional information to investors, reflects more accurately operating results of the on-going operations, enhances the overall understanding of past financial performance and future prospects and allows for greater transparency with respect to the key metrics the Company uses in its financial and operational decision making.
 The Company also believes that Adjusted Diluted Earnings per Share is frequently used by securities analysts, investors and other interested parties in the evaluation of companies in its industry.
 Adjusted Diluted Earnings per Share may not be comparable to other similarly titled captions of other companies due to differences in the non-GAAP calculation.

-The following unaudited table below provides a reconciliation of Adjusted Diluted Earnings Per Share to the most directly comparable GAAP measure, which is diluted earnings per share, for the fifty-two weeks ended August 27, 2022:
+The following unaudited table below provides a reconciliation of Adjusted Diluted Earnings Per Share to the most directly comparable GAAP measure, which is diluted earnings per share, for the fifty-two weeks ended August 26, 2023:

-52-Weeks Ended August 27, 2022
+52-Weeks Ended August 26, 2023

-Diluted earnings per share \$ 1.08
+Diluted earnings per share \$ 1.32

-Depreciation and amortization 0.19
+Depreciation and amortization 0.20

-Stock-based compensation expense 0.12
+Stock-based compensation expense 0.14

-Integration of Quest

-Restructuring
+Executive transition costs 0.03

+Term debt extension transaction costs 0.02

-Tax effects of adjustments (1) (0.08)
+Tax effects of adjustments (1) (0.09)

-Loss in fair value change of warrant liability (2) 0.68

-Dilution impact from adjustments (2)(3) (0.02)
+Dilution impact from adjustments

-Adjusted diluted earnings per share \$ 1.59
+Adjusted diluted earnings per share \$ 1.63

-- (1) This line item reflects the aggregate tax effect of all non-tax adjustments reflected in the preceding line items of the table.
-The tax effect of each adjustment is computed (i) by dividing the gross amount of the adjustment, as shown in the Adjusted EBITDA reconciliation, by the number of diluted weighted average shares outstanding for the applicable fiscal period and (ii) applying an overall assumed statutory tax rate of 25% for the fifty-two weeks - Diluted earnings per share includes the fair value loss and related exclusion of anti-dilutive shares related to the (2) private warrants in accordance with GAAP.
-With respect to the Company's non-GAAP measure, the non-cash fair value loss is reversed.
-The fair value adjustments are a permanent tax difference and do not affect tax expense.
-Note, mark to market gain adjustments are already excluded from the numerator, and dilutive shares are included, in calculating diluted earnings per share in accordance with GAAP. - (3)As noted above, the Company excludes the non-cash fair value loss related to its private warrant liabilities.
-The Company subsequently considers the dilutive share count effect of such adjustment such that the shares excluded in accordance with GAAP are included in this non-GAAP measure.
+(1) This line item reflects the aggregate tax effect of all non-tax adjustments reflected in the preceding line items of the table.
+The tax effect of each adjustment is computed (i) by dividing the gross amount of the adjustment, as shown in the Adjusted EBITDA reconciliation, by the number of diluted weighted average shares outstanding for the applicable fiscal period and (ii) applying an overall assumed statutory tax rate of 25% for the thirteen and fiftytwo weeks ended August 26, 2023, as well as the thirteen and fifty-two weeks ended August 27, 2022.